Glossary

 hane (羽) – feather

-hangetsu no nerai (半月の狙い) – aiming by cutting the mato in half with the left edge of the yazurido, also called ariake no nerai
+hangetsu no nerai (半月の狙い) – aiming by cutting the mato in half with the left edge of the yazurido, sometimes (confusingly) also called ariake no nerai

 hanshi (範士) – highest master rank (see shōgō)